Tankless Water Heater History 101

-When it’s time to consider a new tankless water heater for your home, call Nick’s Plumbing and Sewer Services and ask us about a new tankless water heater installation.
+When it’s time to consider a new tankless water heater for your home, call Nick’s Plumbing and Air Conditioning Services and ask us about a new tankless water heater installation.

 Let one of our licensed and experienced technicians explain how a tankless water heater can benefit you and your family.

 Nick’s Plumbing & Air Conditioning Live Video Transcription:

 On today’s show, it’s all about tankless water heater reviews in Houston.

 I’m John ankles, Richard sod.
 So today’s topic is gonna be one you wouldn’t think would be inappropriate.
 So for maybe mid summer, but we’re going to discuss tankless water heater reviews for some of the different models we carry.
 That’s right.
 So the, the, the issues with water heater reviews.
 And I can verifiably tell you guys, cause I sit here and read them cause I’m curious and I read that stuff.
 A lot of the reviews that you’re reading online are misleading when it comes to tankless water heaters.
 People are posting their problems, not their wins.
 Huh?
 Shocker.
 Imagine that.
 Imagine that.
 So when I read these posts from people that are reviewing tankless water heaters, what I’m reading is a lot of it, they’re disseminating wrong information and they’re giving you that information as it’s the Bible.
 Right?
 And they’re saying the tankless water heater doesn’t work because of this and this and it failed and it kept failing.